-We performed procedures including:
+We also performed procedures including:

-- Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation. - Involving actuarial specialists to assess the appropriateness of the actuarial assumptions used within the valuation of the defined benefit pension obligation.
+- Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation. - Assessing whether the judgements made in making accounting estimates are indicative of a potential bias, including estimates related to impairment of goodwill, and actuarial assumptions. - Involving actuarial specialists to assess the appropriateness of the actuarial assumptions used within the valuation of the defined benefit pension obligation.